rkotulan/idoklad-sdk-csharp/README.md

 # IDoklad SDK for Csharp

-**The SDK works directly with idoklad API service.**
+**The SDK works directly with IDoklad API service.
+Below is described communication with the newest version IDoklad API 2.0**

 ## Quick start

 Example of use in the project **samples/ConsoleSampleApplication**

-### Step 1: Authorize
+### Step 1: Authorize (client_credential flow)
 At the beginning you have to sign in.
 Authentication is recommended at the beginning of each set of calls.
-IDoklad currently provides **token with unexpected life length**.
+You need to have your client_id and client_secret.
+You can find this credentials in IDoklad settings page.

-	var authClient = new OAuthClient("your@email.tld", "password");
+	var credentials = new ClientCredentialAuth("client_id", "client_secret");
-	var apiContext = new ApiContext(authClient.GetSecureToken())
+	var apiContext = new ApiContext(credentials)
 	{
 	    AppName = "Application name",
 	};

-Of course you can skip authentication an create `ApiContext` directly using your token.
-This approach is on your own risk.
+Authentication using the legacy API 1.0 token is still available but not recommended.

 ### Step 2: Play